-Grant Park uses a total return swap with Deutsche Bank AG to invest in a customized index designed to replicate the net returns of a trading advisor's trading program.
-The swap is linked to an index comprised of shares in segregated portfolios directed by a trading advisor selected by the general partner.
+Grant Park uses total return swaps with Deutsche Bank AG to invest in customized indices designed to replicate the net returns of a trading advisor's trading program.
+Each swap is linked to an index comprised of shares in segregated portfolios directed by a trading advisor selected by the general partner.
 It is possible that the underlying index in respect of the swap owned by a trading company may not fully track the performance of the relevant trading advisor program in respect of other accounts traded by such trading advisor.
 Further, the calculation of the underlying index for such swap includes a deduction for a fee payable to the swap counterparty.
 This deduction will mean that the return of such investment will be lower than would be the case if no fees were deducted.